Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-Many textbooks on electromagnetic theory discuss the aberration of light phenomena in the context of plane wave.
-However, in dealing with plane wave one will have an incorrect model of the aberration of light.
-When an infinite sinusoidal wave travels, there is a uniform average energy density throughout the space.
-Does this energy remain where it is, or does it propagate through the space?
+Many textbooks on electromagnetic theory discuss the phenomenon of light aberration in the context of plane waves.
+However, using a plane wave model to explain light aberration leads to an incorrect understanding.
+When an infinite sinusoidal wave propagates, it maintains a uniform average energy density throughout space.
+The question then arises: does this energy remain stationary, or does it propagate through space?
 It is impossible to determine this with certainty based on the plane wave model.
-All experimental methods for measuring the aberration of light operate with light signals, and hence do not measure the phase velocity but the signal velocity.
-In our case of interest, this signal velocity coincides with group velocity.
+All experimental methods used to measure the aberration of light rely on light signals, which measure not the phase velocity, but the signal velocity.
+In our case of interest, this signal velocity coincides with the group velocity.

-In our example, the plane waves with different wavenumber vectors propagate out from the moving emitter with the different frequencies.
-Then equation $\Delta\omega/\Delta k_x = v$ holds for each scattered waves independently on the sign and the magnitude of the radiated angle.
-In fact, the $\Delta\omega$ in our case of interest is the Doppler shift, given by
+In this example, plane waves with different wavenumber vectors propagate from the moving emitter, each with its own frequency.
+The relation $\Delta\omega/\Delta k_x = v$ holds for each radiated wave, regardless of the sign or magnitude of the radiated angle.
+Specifically, in this case, $\Delta\omega$ represents the Doppler shift, given by

-and $\Delta k_x$ is simply the transverse component of the radiated wavenumber vector $\Delta k_x = K_{\perp}$.
-The last equations state that radiated light beam with finite transverse size moves along the $x$ direction with group velocity $d\omega/dk_x = v$.
+and $\Delta k_x$ is simply the transverse component of the radiated wavenumber vector, $\Delta k_x = K_{\perp}$.
+These equations indicate that a light beam with a finite transverse size propagates along the $x$-direction with a group velocity $d\omega/dk_x = v$.

 In our discussion, we assume that the aberration angle is significantly larger than the divergence of the emitted beam.
 Mathematically, this is expressed as $\lambdabar/D_e \ll v/c$ (i.e. $cK_{\perp}/\omega_i \ll v/c$), where $D_e$ is the characteristic size of the emitter and the $\lambdabar = c/\omega_i$ is the reduced wavelength.